aishwaryapdabhade/alvin/README.md

 Osquery allows you to easily ask questions about your IT Infrastructure.
 Whether its Windows, Linux or Mac.
 You can ask anything you like from; intrusion detection, system information, compliance, installed applications, running processes.
 Osquery empowers you to understand every part of your IT infrastructure.
 You can read the documentation at https://osquery.readthedocs.io/en/stable/

-# Setting up osquery on endpoints
+# Setting up osquery on nodes

-Folowing endpoints are used by Alvin to retrieve data from osquery endpoints
+Folowing REST endpoints are used by Alvin to retrieve data from osquery endpoints

  url | osquery flag
 -----|-------------------------------